Helmy Eltoukhy

 Helmy Eltoukhy is an American scientist and a businessperson who co-founded startups Avantome and Guardant Health.
 Guardant Health was founded to pioneer non-invasive liquid biopsy approaches for cancer diagnosis, monitoring, personalized medicine treatment, and research.

 He is best known for his contributions to genomics, semiconductor DNA sequencing, and personalized medicine.
 Avantome was acquired by Illumina in 2008.
 Avantome was founded to develop and commercialize semiconductor-based DNA sequencing during the race for the $1,000 genome.

 Education

-Eltoukhy attended Bellarmine College Preparatory, graduating in 1997.
+Born to Egyptian immigrant parents, Eltoukhy attended Bellarmine College Preparatory, graduating in 1997.
 Subsequently, Eltoukhy studied electrical engineering at Stanford University, completing an accelerated Bachelor of Science (BS) in two and a half years, followed by Master of Science (MS) and Doctorate (PhD) degrees.
 Eltoukhy's doctoral thesis, "An integrated system for de novo DNA sequencing" research was completed in the laboratory of Abbas El Gamal, for a project that combined genomics and sensor engineering.
 Eltoukhy discovered that low cost CMOS image sensors coupled to light-emitting DNA sequencing reactions could form the basis for building a less expensive, portable DNA sequencer.